(Note: the video may not reflect the latest upgrades. Please use the guide below.)

 - Make sure that all your team members have XLTools add-in installed on their PCs.

-Note: to commit versions, team members should have reading and writing permissions.
+- Place the workbook in a shared folder on a local disk Share the workbook with your team Provide reading and writing permissions.
 This prevents anyone outside the group from editing the workbook under versioning.

 - Each member can commit and compare versions and view the Change Log.